Do You Need a License for an Electric Scooter?

 • Scooters are not permitted to be parked along building facades or to interfere with fire hydrants, bus shelters, loading zones, or building access area.

-• Scooters must be secured to a fixed, physical object such as a bike rack, meter pole, street sign, or light pole when they are not in use (locks are included on scooters).
+• Scooters must be secured to a fixed, physical object such as a bike rack, meter pole, street sign, or light pole when they are not in use.

 • Scooters are not permitted to be locked to private fences, bus shelters, bus stop signage, or disabled parking signs.